 Extended completion times due to organizational issues

-Implementing IoT in an organization with ineffective change management practices in place can significantly slow down and eventually sabotage your efforts.
-Also, implementing IoT within structures where the organizational processes are obsolete can be a major hurdle to streamlined implementation.
+Implementing IoT technology in an organization with ineffective change management can significantly slow down and eventually sabotage your efforts.
+Also, implementing IoT within structures where process management is obsolete can be a major hurdle to streamlined implementation.
 Before starting, it would make sense to make sure employees at all levels have been informed of the steps and necessities within the IoT process flow–both in the short and in the long term.
 Meticulous planning on the people and the organizational level will help everyone see the value and potentials of IoT.

 Limited expertise and/or overcautious handling

 Limited on-premises know-how can be an enormous challenge.
 Lack of knowledge and modest in-house competencies in IoT implementation can be a hurdle because a lack of knowledge leads to a lack of confidence.
 This makes companies overcautious.